On classical upper bounds for slice genera: Introduction

 \subsection{The algebraic genus and Taylor's invariant}

 The algebraic genus can be understood as a measure of how much a knot fails to have Alexander polynomial $1$.
 Indeed, $\ga(K)=0$ if and only if $\Alex{K} = 1$.
 Taylor introduced a knot invariant $t(K)$ that generalizes algebraic sliceness~\cite{taylor}: a knot $K$ is algebraically slice, i.e.~has a metabolic Seifert form, if and only if $t(K)=0$.
 Explicitly, if $\theta: \Z^{2n}\times\Z^{2n}\to\Z$ is a Seifert form of a knot $K$, then $t(K)$ is defined as $n$ minus the maximal rank of a totally isotropic subgroup of $\Z^{2n}$.
-Taylor's invariant provides a lower bound for the topological slice genus, which is indeed the optimal classical bound.
+Taylor's invariant provides a lower bound for the topological slice genus\footnote{Taylor's original proof~\cite{taylor} is in the PL category, but the statement is known by experts to hold in the locally-flat category.
+Not being aware of a detailed reference, let us briefly outline a proof for $t(K)\leq\gtop(K)$.

+The crucial ingredient is that every locally-flat closed oriented surface in $S^4$ is the boundary of a compact oriented locally-flat 3-dimensional submanifold of $S^4$.
+This can be deduced from topological transversality as established in~\cite[Chapter 9]{FreedmanQuinn_90_TopOf4Manifolds} (see also~\cite[page~XXI]{Ranicki}).

+Now, for a fixed knot $K$, let $S$ be a locally-flat slice surface in $B^4$ realizing $\gtop(K)$ and pick a Seifert surface $F$ for $K$ in $S^3=\partial B^4$.
+Viewing $B^4$ as a subset of $S^4$, we may push the interior of $F$ away from $B^4$ such that $F\cup S$ forms a closed locally flat surface in $S^4$ with $K=F\cap S=S^3\pitchfork (F\cup S)$.
+By the crucial fact, we find a locally flat 3-manifold $M\subset S^4$ with boundary $F\cup S$.
+Making $M$ transverse to $S^3$ (while keeping $\partial M$ transverse to $S^3$) and intersecting with $B^4$ yields a locally-flat 3-manifold in $B^4$ whose boundary is the union of a (possibly non-connected) Seifert surface of $K$ in $S^3$ and an isotopic copy of~$S$.
+From there, one may follow a standard proof, as e.g.\ given in \cite[Chapter~8]{Lickorish_97} for the case $\gtop(K)=0$.}, which is indeed the optimal classical bound.
 In particular, Taylor's bound subsumes the bounds given by the Levine-Tristram signatures~$\sigma_{\omega}$.

 Since $t(K)\leq \gtop(K)\leq \ga(K)$, it would be of interest to relate $t(K)$ and $\ga(K)$.
 It appears that aside from $t(K) \leq \ga(K)$ the two invariants are rather independent.
 However, we can prove the following: if a genus 2 fibered knot $K$ is algebraically slice (i.e.~$t(K)=0$), then $\ga(K)$ (and thus also the topological slice genus of $K$) is at most 1; compare \Cref{prop:fibred}.
 In contrast, such results are not available for knots with Alexander polynomials of higher degree.
 For example, there exist algebraically slice knots $K$ with monic Alexander polynomial of degree $6$ and $\ga(K) = 3$; compare \cref{ex:r2}.